ravituringworks/generic-ai-agent/docs/README.md

 - **🧠 Ollama** - Local LLM inference for text generation and embeddings
 - **💾 Vector Store** - Semantic memory and knowledge retrieval
+- **📄 Document RAG** - PDF processing with table extraction and Q&A
 - **🛠️ MCP Client** - Model Context Protocol for calling external tools
 - **⚡ Workflow Engine** - Orchestrates reasoning, memory, and tool usage
 - **🌐 A2A Communication** - Agent-to-Agent communication for multi-agent systems